R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/NeuronRT/README.md

-# Run YOLOs on NeuronRT
+# Deploy YOLOs on NeuronRT

 ### Prerequisites